-Kayak amid palm-fringed islands and step ashore to view a colony of rare red-footed boobies.
+Set out from the new National Geographic Quest to kayak amid palm- fringed islands, and step ashore to view a colony of rare red-footed boobies.

-Venture into the jungles of Guatemala to discover Tikal’s spectacular temples and pyramids with local experts.
+Venture into the jungles of Guatemala with local experts to discover Tikal's spectacular temples and pyramids.

-Explore the ruins of Yaxhá, the third largest Maya ceremonial city in Guatemala, and the secluded site of Topoxte, located on a tiny island in the middle of a lake.
+Explore the expansive Maya ruins of Yaxhá and the secluded site of Topoxte, located on a tiny island in a lake.